kyle-dorman/bayesian-neural-network-blogpost/README.md

 I added augmented data to the training set by randomly applying a gamma value of 0.5 or 2.0 to decrease or increase the brightness of each image.
 In practice I found the cifar10 dataset did not have many images that would in theory exhibit high aleatoric uncertainty.
 By adding the lightness & darkness to images in the training set I am attempting to give the model more images with what should be high aleatoric uncertainty to learn from.

 ![alt image][image4]
-Example image with gamma value distortion.
+Image: Example image with gamma value distortion.
 1.0 is no distortion

 Predicting epistemic uncertainty does take a considerable amount of time compared to just computing the softmax output and the aleatoric uncertainty.
 It takes about 2-3 seconds on my Mac CPU for the fully connected layers to predict all 50000 classes for the training set but over five minutes for the epistemic uncertainty predictions.
 This isn't that surprising because epistemic uncertainty requires running Monte Carlo simulations on each image.
 I ran 100 simulations so I expected the epistemic uncertainty predictions to take ~250 seconds.

 Lastly, The [repo](https://github.com/kyle-dorman/bayesian-neural-network-blogpost) is set up to easily switch out the underlying encoder network and train models for other datasets in the future.
 Feel free to play with it if you want a deeper dive into training your own Bayesian neural network classifier.

-!!!!!!!!!!!!TODO!!!!!!!!!!!

 ### Results
 My model's categorical accuracy on the training data is 86.4%.
 This is not an amazing score by any means.
-I was able to product higher scores, above 93%, but only by sacrificing the precieved accuracy of aleatoric uncertainty.
+I was able to product higher scores, above 93%, but only by sacrificing the accuracy of the aleatoric uncertainty.
 There are a few different hyper parameters I could play with to increase my score.
 The most likely is the weights of my two loss functions.
 I could also unfreeze the Resnet50 layers and train those as well.
-While getting better accuracy scores on this dataset is interesting, Baysean deep learning is about both the predictions and uncertainty and I will spend the rest of the post analyzing the uncertainty predictions.
+While getting better accuracy scores on this dataset is interesting, Bayesian deep learning is about both the predictions and the uncertainty estimates and I will spend the rest of the post evaluating the validity of the uncertainty predictions of my model.

 ![alt image][image8]

 Figure 6: uncertainty mean and standard deviation for test set

-The aleatoric uncertainty is much smaller than the epistemic uncertainty on average.
-These two values can't be compared directly but only against other values produced by the model.
+The aleatoric uncertainty values tend to be much smaller than the epistemic uncertainty.
+These two values can't be compared directly on the same image.
+They can however be compared against the uncertainty values the model predicts for other images in this dataset.

 ![alt image][image9]

-Figure 7: Uncertainty to relative correct logit value.
+Figure 7: Uncertainty to relative rank of correct logit value.

-To further explore the uncertainty, I broke the test data into three groups based on the relative value of the corrct logit. 'first' is all correct predictions (i.e logit value for the correct label was the largest value). 'second', the correct label is the second largest logit value.
-And 'rest' is all other values.
+To further explore the uncertainty, I broke the test data into three groups based on the relative value of the correct logit. 'first' is all correct predictions (i.e logit value for the correct label was the largest value). 'second', the correct label is the second largest logit value.
+And 'rest' is all other relative values.
 86.4% of samples are in the 'first' group, 8.7% are in the 'second' group, and 4.9% are in the 'rest' group.
 Figure 7 shows the mean and standard deviation of the aleatoric and epistemic uncertainty for the test set broken out by these three groups.
-As I was expecting, the epistemic and aleatoric uncertianties are correlated with the relative rank of the corrct logit.
-This indicates the model is identifying incorrect labels as situations it is unsure about.
+As I was hoping, the epistemic and aleatoric uncertainties are correlated with the relative rank of the correct logit.
+This indicates the model is more likely to identify incorrect labels as situations it is unsure about.
+Additionally the model is predicting greater than zero uncertainty when the model's prediction is correct.
+I expected the model to exhibit this characteristic because the model can be uncertain even if it's prediction is correct .

 ![alt image][image5]

 Images with highest aleatoric uncertainty

 ![alt image][image6]

-Images with the hightest epestemic uncertainty
+Images with the highest epistemic uncertainty

 Above are the images with the highest aleatoric and epistemic uncertainty.
-Its not exactly clear to me why these images images have high aleatoric or epistemic uncertainty.
+While it is interesting to look at, it is not exactly clear to me why these images images have high aleatoric or epistemic uncertainty.
 This is one downside to training an image classifier to produce uncertainty.
-It is often times much easier to understand uncertainty in an image segmentation model because it is easier to compare the results for each pixel.
+The uncertainty for the entire image is reduced to a single value.
+It is often times much easier to understand uncertainty in an image segmentation model because it is easier to compare the results for each pixel in an image.

 ![alt image][remoteimage2]

 "Illustrating the difference between aleatoric and epistemic uncertainty for semantic segmentation.
 You can notice that aleatoric uncertainty captures object boundaries where labels are noisy.
-The bottom row shows a failure case of the segmentation model, when the model is unfamiliar with the footpath, and the corresponding increased epistemic uncertainty." - [credit](http://alexgkendall.com/computer_vision/bayesian_deep_learning_for_safe_ai/)
+The bottom row shows a failure case of the segmentation model, when the model is unfamiliar with the footpath, and the corresponding increased epistemic uncertainty."
+From [this](http://alexgkendall.com/computer_vision/bayesian_deep_learning_for_safe_ai/) blog post.

-If my model understands aleatoric uncertainty well, I should be able to input images with low contrast, high brighness/darkness or high occlusions and have my model predict larger aleatoric uncertainty.
+If my model understands aleatoric uncertainty well, I should be able to input images with low contrast, high brightness/darkness or high occlusions and have my model predict larger aleatoric uncertainty.
 To test this theory, I applied a range of gamma values to my test images to increase/decrease the pixel intensity and predicted these augmented image labels.

 ![alt image][image13]

-Left side: Images & uncertainties with gamma values applied.
+Figure 8: Left side: Images & uncertainties with gamma values applied.
 Right side: Images & uncertainties of original image.

 The model's accuracy on the augmented images is 5.5%.
-Thats ok, the model wasn't trained to score well on these large gamma distortions.
-I am excited to see that the model predicts higher aleatoric and epestemic uncertainties for each image!
-The aleatoric uncertainty should be because the images are harder to understand and the epistemic uncertainty should be because the model has not seem many images with this larger gamma distortions.
+This means the gamma images completely tricked my model.
+The model wasn't trained to score well on these large gamma distortions so that is to be expected.
+Figure 8 shows the predicted uncertainty for eight of the augmented images on the left and eight original uncertainties and images on the right.
+The first four images have the highest predicted aleatoric uncertainty of the augmented images and the last four had the lowest aleatoric uncertainty of the augmented images.
+I am excited to see that the model predicts higher aleatoric and epistemic uncertainties for each image!
+The aleatoric uncertainty should be larger because the averse lighting conditions make the images harder to understand and the epistemic uncertainty should be larger because the model has not been trained on images with larger gamma distortions.

 ### Next Steps
-This is just the tip the iceberg for Baysean deeplearning.
-One immediate next step is to continue playing with the loss weights and unfreezing the Resnet50 convolutional layers to see if I can get a better accuracy score without losing the uncertainty charicteristics I've seen above.
+This is just the tip the iceberg for Bayesian deep learning.
+One immediate next step is to continue playing with the loss weights and unfreezing the Resnet50 convolutional layers to see if I can get a better accuracy score without losing the uncertainty characteristics I've seen above.
+I could also try training a model on a dataset that has more images that exhibit high aleatoric uncertainty.
+One dataset good candidate dataset is the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) dataset which I've worked with in one of my Udacity projects.
+This dataset is specifically meant to make the classifier "cope with large variations in visual appearances due to illumination changes, partial occlusions, rotations, weather conditions".
+Sounds like aleatoric uncertainty to me.

 Another approach could be to find images that produce large uncertainties.
-Large epsitemic uncertanties could mean types of images the dataset didnt cover well ang the model isn't prepared to understand.
-To do this, I could use a library like [CleverHans](https://github.com/tensorflow/cleverhans) created by Ian Goodfellow while as OpenAI.
-This library uses an advisarial network to help explore model vulnerabilities.
-Something the model uncertainies also help reveal.
+Large epistemic uncertainties could mean types of images the dataset didn't cover well and the model isn't prepared to understand.
+To do this, I could use a library like [CleverHans](https://github.com/tensorflow/cleverhans) created by Ian Goodfellow.
+This library uses an adversarial network to help explore model vulnerabilities.
+For a Bayesian model, the uncertainties would also help reveal the model's vulnerabilities.
 Another library I am excited to explore is [Edward](http://edwardlib.org/), a Python library for probabilistic modeling, inference, and criticism.
-Edward suports creating network layers with probability distributions and makes it easy to proform variational inference.
+Edward supports creating network layers with probability distributions and makes it easy to perform variational inference.
 [This](https://alpha-i.co/blog/MNIST-for-ML-beginners-The-Bayesian-Way.html) blog post uses Edward to train a Bayesian neural network on the MNIST dataset.

-### Recap
 If you've made it this far, I am very impressed and appreciative.
+Hopefully this post has been a good overview of Bayesian deep learning and the possibilities it unlocks.